xzackli/modulefiles/README.md

 # modulefiles

-Use these module files so you don't experience the tortuosity of installing software.
+Use these module files so you don't experience the tortuosity of installing pixell/healpy/NaMaster.

 (for Tiger and Della clusters at Princeton)